Diagnosis of NAFLD & NASH in Children

 What tests do doctors use to diagnose NAFLD in children?

-Doctors use blood tests, imaging tests, and sometimes liver biopsy to diagnose NAFLD in children, to tell the difference between NAFL and NASH, and to check for other liver problems.
+Doctors use blood tests, imaging tests, and sometimes liver biopsy to diagnose NAFLD in children; to tell the difference between nonalcoholic fatty liver, or NAFL (also referred to as metabolic dysfunction-associated steatotic liver, or MASL), and NASH; and to check for other liver problems.

 Blood tests